 WORLD 4: THE REALM OF REALITY

 General Concept: The route to liberation from the cultural confines of fictional themes is to travel the seemingly endless Humanity Highway, which forces us to the depths of human nature.
 Facing the coldest, darkest point in Durstopia, we enter The Realm of Reality (nonfiction).
 The only chance we have to survive is by attaining the power of knowledge.
 We will have to connect past to present if we are to impact the future.
 While we cannot alter history, we can learn from it.
 The key to escaping The Realm of Reality is by addressing the question: “How can we use research to arrive at conclusions about our world?”
+You are humanity’s only hope for the future, so Speak Up.
 Only then, may we move forward.

 WORLD 5: THE VOID